wwuoti/blog/src/posts/blog/music_ci.md

  What about if the server does not have the power to run your DAW in real time?
 Since rendering happens offline, it would make sense to get a relatively cheap server, it's not like your music pipelines need to be that fast.
 On the other hand, this doesn't even take in the account that the VM might not have a sound card available.

+#### The really ugly

 But wait, there's more problems.
 In addition to the missing licenses, the songs rendered **sounded** completely different.
 It's like there were some effects missing.
 So not only are paid plugins a problem, you also have to deal with individual plugins not loading on the server due to incompatible libraries, for instance.

 With a lot of time wasted, there has to be a better option.

 ## Just render locally

-If you want to get your tracks rendered **exactly** the way you would get them on your local machine, the best way is to **render them on your local machine.**
+If you want to get your tracks rendered **exactly** the way you would get them on your local machine, the best way is to render them on the **same machine** as you produce your music on.

 Okay, so how to accomplish then?
 The rendering process still takes ~15 min and all of your CPU.

 If you try to schedule this, you're going to be very surprised (or annoyed) by your CPU usage going to 100% at some point.

-But how often you need the new revisions anyway?
-What if:
-- crate new renders every once in a while
+But maybe you can just run the builds every once in a while?
-- run a CI job which collects new samples
-- Build static site out of that

-With this, you'd get:
-- Reasonably up-to-date builds
-- No extra plugin maintenance

 The only thing you'll lose is the quick feedback, but at least you have proper-sounding builds.